There is something missing around my desk.

 I have been meaning to corral and manage all the cords since moving my desk to the middle of the room over a year ago.
 I finally had enough of the unsightly mess and took control.

-I gathered up the needed supplies – most of it is from the dollar store – so it is not an expensive system – nor is it perfect, but it does help keep the cords organized, electrical outlet easily accessed, and the wires out of sight as much as possible.
+I gathered up the needed supplies – most of it is from the dollar store – so it is not an expensive system – nor is it perfect, but it does help keep the cords organized, electrical outlet easily accessed, and the wires out of sight as much as possible. *Check out another way I have hidden unsightly cords.

-- Wire basket – I found mine at the dollar store
+- Wire basket – I found mine at The Dollar Store

 - Outlet strip